We are delighted to hear that you are interested in giving a new, loving home to one of our cats or kittens!

 Have a look at our Feature Pages and Success Stories section showing cats and kittens that were in our care that have been successfully homed.

 - Home Visit.
 You will be offered a face to face or virtual home visit so we can talk to you about cat care, look at the area where you live and give any advice needed.
-Our Home Visitors will ask see consent from your Landlord if you live in a rented property.
+Our Home Visitors will ask see consent from your Landlord if you live in a rented property or if you own a leasehold property.

 - Adopt.
 Once you have reserved your cat/kitten, you can either complete the paperwork with the fosterer and pay the fosterer the adoption fee by cash or cheque OR our Adoption Team Leader can send you the paperwork to sign by email or post.
 We will also be able to accept payments direct into our Bank Account, but you will be not able to take your new family member home until the paperwork is in place and the adoption fee received.